BlockchainCommons/Gordian/README.md

 *This repo contains a table of contents for various the Gordian system projects and features.
 Please see individual repos and pages for more information.*

+*You can also join our [Signal Group, GitHub Discussions, or low-volume announcement list for Gordian Developers](https://www.blockchaincommons.com/subscribe.html#gordian-developers).*

 ## Gordian Principles

 Blockchain Commons' interoperable specifications are meant to support four core principles that put the user first and that enable responsible key management: